aegiswp/child/README.md

 ## License

-The Aegis Child Theme is licensed under the GNU General Public License v3.0.
-For more details, see the [LICENSE](LICENSE) file.
+The Aegis Child Theme is licensed under the GNU General Public License v2 or later, the same terms as the Aegis parent theme.
+For the full text, see the [LICENSE](LICENSE) file.

 ## Suggestions?

-To propose improvements to this repository, please open an [issue](https://github.com/aegiswp/theme-child/issues) or [pull request](https://github.com/aegiswp/theme-child/pulls).
+To propose improvements to this repository, please open an [issue](https://github.com/aegiswp/child/issues) or [pull request](https://github.com/aegiswp/child/pulls).